kristofdombi/react-with-breakpoints/README.md

 1. If you find something, that bothers you about these modules, or you could improve them, please submit a new issue [here](https://github.com/kristof0425/react-with-breakpoints/issues).
 2. Fork react-with-breakpoints repository and create your changes in your repository.
-3. Create a pull request with the appropriate issue’s number you created (or you found solveable) and put **Review needed** label on it, if you feel like done with your work.
+3. Create a pull request with the appropriate issue’s number you created (or you found solvable) and put **Review needed** label on it, if you feel like done with your work.

 After this I'll review it personally and hopefully merge it as well.